verbose-void/rigl-torch/README.md

 # rigl-torch

+## Warning: This repository is still in active development, results are not yet up to the rigl paper spec.
+Coming soon!

 An open source implementation of Google Research's paper [Rigging the Lottery: Making All Tickets Winners (RigL)](https://github.com/google-research/rigl) in PyTorch as versatile, simple, and fast as possible.

 You only need to add ***3 lines of code*** to your PyTorch project to use RigL to train your model with sparsity!